MicrosoftDocs/cpp-docs/docs/mfc/how-to-customize-the-quick-access-toolbar.md

 ![MFC Ribbon Quick Access Toolbar](../mfc/media/quick_access_toolbar.png "MFC Ribbon Quick Access Toolbar")

-To customize the Quick Access Toolbar, open it in the **Properties** window, modify its commands, and then preview the ribbon control.
+To customize the Quick Access Toolbar, open it in the [Class Wizard](reference/mfc-class-wizard.md), modify its commands, and then preview the ribbon control.

 ### To open the Quick Access Toolbar in the [Class Wizard](reference/mfc-class-wizard.md)